Getting started enterprise

 You should then configure the

-You can find more about other policy profile configurations here.
+values.yaml.
+You can find more about the policy profile configurations here.

 Policies in UI